subro608/Neuroinformatics/README.md

 4. Computing spectral features across multiple frequency bands
 5. Creating adjacency matrices for electrode relationships
 6. Calculating lobe-specific features for different brain regions

+### Test Types

+The models are evaluated on two different test scenarios:
+- **Within-Subject**: Train and test data contain different chunks from the same subjects
+- **Cross-Subject**: Train and test data contain completely different subjects

+Cross-subject testing is significantly more challenging as it requires the model to generalize to unseen individuals, which explains the performance gap between the two test settings.

 ## Usage